dashpay/dips/deterministic-instantsend.md

 ## QuorumHash vs CycleHash

-The naive approach to fixing this problem would be to include the QuorumHash in the `islock` message.
+The naive approach to fixing this problem would be to include the `quorumHash` in the `islock` message.
 An `islock` would then be easily verifiable since the quorum that signed it would always be known.
 The drawback of this approach is that any quorum could sign any `islock` even if it were not responsible to do so for that quorum cycle.

 A quorum cycle begins at a `quorumBlock` (as per [DIP-0006](https://github.com/dashpay/dips/blob/master/dip-0006.md#parametersvariables-of-a-llmq-and-dkg)) and lasts for a number of blocks that is equal to the `quorumDkgInterval`.
-During this time the set of valid quorums are not modified for a given quorum type.
+During this time the set of valid quorums are not modified for a given `quorumType`.
 If the `quorumDkgInterval` is set to 24 blocks then from block 100 to block 124 quorums of that type stay the same.
 During this period the quorum that is in charge of signing a specific `islock` will also always be the same.
 CycleHash is the `blockHash` of the first block in a cycle.

-By adding the CycleHash to the `islock` message, any node can follow the steps required to determine the appropriate `quorumHash` and verify the signature.
+By adding the `cycleHash` to the `islock` message, any node can follow the steps required to determine the appropriate `quorumHash` and verify the signature.

 ## Verification of the signature